LuKks/like-fetch/README.md

 npm i like-fetch
 ```

-Compatible with Node.js and browser.\
+Compatible with Node.js, browser and React Native.\
 All options are optional, so by default it's the same as a normal `fetch(...)`.

 ## Usage